 The University recognises that people who are living, studying, and working within a positive environment where they feel supported, and well are more likely to thrive.

 The University supports staff to stay mentally well by offering personal development workshops, employee assistance programme, and outplacement support programmes.
 Physical wellness is supported by access to subsidised eye tests, flu vaccination programme, healthy heart programmes and competitively priced gym membership.
 The University employs a staff wellness manager to support the University’s wellness strategy and rehabilitation for staff.

 The focus of the performance, development and career planning process is the development of staff, both academic and professional, and ensuring that all staff work together to achieve the overall goals of the University.
 It provides an appropriate framework for positive and useful discussions between staff and their managers, leading to a common understanding of objectives, and personal and professional development.

 Advice on staff development programmes is provided through Human Resources or the Centre for Academic Development (CAD).

 Staff excellence awards

 The University believes in rewarding excellence in all areas of our organisation.
 One of the more high-profile, and prestigious ways of doing this, is the annual Excellence Awards.
 The awards have categories for teaching, research, engagement, equity and diversity, professional staff, and health and safety.

 Staff discounts and benefits

-As a Victoria University of Wellington staff member, you can enjoy many staff benefits, including discounts at a range of suppliers.
+As a University staff member, you can enjoy many staff benefits, including discounts at a range of big brand retailers.

 A Southern Cross Group Scheme is available to all permanent staff.